 Any of the backless boosters on our Recommended Seats list are great options for carpoolers.
 As our Littles evolve into Big Kids with Big Opinions, sometimes they need a booster that doesn’t quite look like a booster or a booster that fits into a backpack.

-In celebration of CPS week and in honor of #therightseat, we’ve highlighted a few suggestions for booster seats that make carpooling a snap for big kids.
-We’re also hosting a very special giveaway of a Clek Olli!
+Here we’ve highlighted a few suggestions for booster seats that make carpooling a snap for big kids.

 Our criteria for these boosters includes:

 - Vehicle seat belt fit